-Pursuant to the requirements of the Securities Act of 1933, as amended, the registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Buffalo, State of New York on November 7, 2003.
+Pursuant to the requirements of the Securities Act of 1933, as amended, the registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this Amendment No. 2 to the registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Buffalo, State of New York on December 17, 2003.

+By:

-Brian I Linka By: s/ BRIAN J. LIPKE
+s/ BRIAN J. LIPKE

-Chairman of the Board and Chief Executive Officer
+Brian J. Lipke Chairman of the Board and Chief Executive Officer